nicholas-net/VacationBookingBackend/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

----

 ## Getting Started

-Follow these steps to get a local copy running. 📝
+Follow these steps to get a local copy running 📝

 ### Prerequisites
 * Java 17+